 Harsh Ingredients and Sensitive Skin

-Did you know, artificial colours can make skin feel sensitive?
+Did you know artificial colours can make skin feel sensitive?
 Even your fave fragranced cream can irritate your skin!
-Here's a guideline on what to look for.
+Here's what to look for.

 Cold Weather and Sensitive Skin